Home / Community / Technical Divisions / Landfill Management

 Landfill Management Technical Division

-The SWANA Landfill Management Technical Division (LFM TD) is committed to:
+The SWANA Landfill Management Technical Division is committed to:

 • Develop and encourage the adoption of policies and processes to increase the safety of solid waste workers and the public they serve.